dowjones/react-dropdown-tree-select/README.md

 Type: `bool`

-Displays search results as a tree instead of flatten results
+Displays search results as a tree instead of flattened results

+### simpleSelect

+Type: `bool` (default: `false`)

+Turns the dropdown into a simple, single select dropdown.
+If you pass tree data, only immediate children are picked, grandchildren nodes are ignored.
+Defaults to `false`.

 ## Styling and Customization